Marios-7272/windows-removal-tool/README.md

 #### Details and remarks:

-point 3: In this section I want the program to explain what is a distro, show basic info and a ton of screenshots from various places and apps, all standardized.
+point 3: In this section I want the program to explain what is a distro, show basic info and a ton of screenshots from various places and apps, all standardized, maybe a "compare" view.

-point 4: A searchbox and a status: 'good', 'janky', 'forget about it' and most popular equivalents.
+point 4: A searchbox and tags: 'stable', 'nieche', 'made by an evil corporation', 'bleeding edge', 'similar to' and most popular equivalents.

 point 10: By 'translating' I mean creating a scipt which will be all sudo apt install programs-name.
 Furthermore not everything availible on Windows will be availible on Linux.
-In this situation we will need to copy %systemdrive%\Program Files or Program Files (x86)\whatever-it-is and prey that WINE or Proton will run it.
+In such situations alternatives will have to be presented to the user or existing installs will need to be copied with the intention of running the programs with WINE or Proton.

 point 18: .iso has to be stock, it cannot have any modifications regarding self installation.
-An autoinstall script will be made by this program based/basing on a given template (plis help my english).
+An autoinstall script will be made by this program based on a given template.

 point 18 again: I know Ubuntu can do that.
 I also know that not every distribution can do that.